-In order to address these troubling trends, QDA is interested in funding qualified providers who implement programs that employ credible messengers to foster positive relationships between the community and law enforcement; support community members who have recently returned, or are soon to return, from incarceration; and strengthen and empower community-led anti-violence efforts.
+To combat this trend, QDA is interested in funding qualified providers who implement programs that employ credible messengers to foster positive relationships between the community and law enforcement; support community members who have recently returned, or are soon to return, from incarceration; and strengthen and empower community-led anti-violence efforts.
 The project will focus on the Southeast Queens neighborhoods that are referenced above in Section I., E. "Program Locations."